-Besides arbitration contracts where the parties choose to be governed by state law, there are other areas of arbitration law where the FAA does not preempt state law, in the absence of definitive federal law, set out in the FAA or determined by the federal courts.
-First, the Supreme Court has made clear its belief that ascertaining when a particular contractual agreement to arbitrate is enforceable is a matter to be decided under the general contract law principles of each State.
+Besides arbitration contracts where the parties choose to be governed by state law, there are other areas of arbitration law where the FAA does not preempt state law, in the absence of definitive federal law set out in the FAA or determined by the federal courts.
+First, the Supreme Court has made clear its belief that ascertaining when a particular contractual agreement to arbitrate is enforceable is a matter to be decided under the general contract law principles of each state.
 The sole limitation on state law in that regard is the Court's assertion that the enforceability of arbitration agreements must be determined by the same standards as are used for all other contracts.
-Terminix, 513 U.S. at 281 (1995)(quoting Volt, 489 U.S. at 474 (1989)) and quoted in Cassarotto, 517 U.S. 681, 685 (1996); and Cassarotto, 517 U.S. at 688 (quoting Scherk v.
+Terminix, 513 U.S. at 281 (1995) (quoting Volt, 489 U.S. at 474 (1989)) and quoted in Cassarotto, 517 U.S. 681, 685 (1996); and Cassarotto, 517 U.S. at 688 (quoting Scherk v.
 Alberto-Culver Co., 417 U.S. 506, 511 (1974)).
 Arbitration agreements may not be invalidated under state laws applicable only to arbitration provisions.
 Id.
 The FAA will preempt state law that does not place arbitration agreements on an "equal footing" with other contracts.

-During the course of its deliberations the Drafting Committee considered at length another issue with strong preemption undertones - the question of whether the RUAA should explicitly sanction contractual provisions for "opt-in" review of challenged arbitration awards beyond that presently contemplated by the FAA and current state arbitration acts.
+During the course of its deliberations the Drafting Committee considered at length another issue with strong preemption undertones--the question of whether the RUAA should explicitly sanction contractual provisions for "opt-in" review of challenged arbitration awards beyond that presently contemplated by the FAA and current state arbitration acts.
 "Opt-in" provisions of two types are in limited use today.
-The first variant permits a party dissatisfied with the arbitral result to petition directly to a designated state court and stipulates that the court may vacate challenged awards, typically for errors of law or fact.
+The first variant permits a party who is dissatisfied with the arbitral result to petition directly to a designated state court and stipulates that the court may vacate challenged awards, typically for errors of law or fact.
 The second type of "opt-in" contractual provision establishes an appellate arbitral mechanism to which challenged arbitration awards can be submitted for review, again most typically for errors of law or fact.

-As explained in detail in Section B of the Reporter's Notes pertaining to Section 23, the current uncertainty as to the legality of a state statutory sanction of the "opt-in" device, coupled with the "disconnect" between the Act's purpose of fostering the use of arbitration as a final and binding alternative to traditional litigation in a court of law and a statutory provision that would permit the parties to contractually render arbitration decidedly non-final and non-binding, resulted in the decision not to include statutory sanction of the "opt-in" device for expanded judicial review in the RUAA.
-Simply stated, the potential gain to be realized by codifying a right to opt-into expanded judicial review that has not yet been definitively confirmed to exist does not outweigh the potential threat adoption of an opt-in statutory provision would create for the integrity and viability of the RUAA as a template for state arbitration acts.

-Unlike the "opt-in" judicial review mechanims, there are few, if any, legal concerns raised by statutory sanction of "opt-in" provisions for appellate arbitral review.
-Nevertheless, as explained in the Section B of the Reporter's Comments to Section 23, because the current, contract-based view of arbitration establishes that the parties are free to design the inner workings of their arbitration procedures in any manner they see fit, the Drafting Committee determined that codification of that right in the RUAA would add nothing of substance to the existing law of arbitration.
+As explained in detail in section B of the comment to section 23, there were a number of reasons that resulted in the decision not to include statutory sanction of the "opt-in" device for expanded judicial review in the RUAA: (1) the current uncertainty as to the legality of a state statutory sanction of the "opt-in" device, (2) the "disconnect" between the Act's purpose of fostering the use of arbitration as a final and binding alternative to traditional litigation in a court of law, and (3) the inclusion of a statutory provision that would permit the parties to contractually render arbitration decidedly non-final and nonbinding.
+Simply stated, the potential gain to be realized by codifying a right to opt-into expanded judicial review that has not yet been definitively confirmed to exist does not outweigh the potential threat that adoption of an opt-in statutory provision would create for the integrity and viability of the RUAA as a template for state arbitration acts.
+Unlike the "opt-in" judicial review mechanism, there are few, if any, legal concerns raised by statutory sanction of "opt-in" provisions for appellate arbitral review.
+Nevertheless, as explained in the section B of the Comments to section 23, because the current, contract-based view of arbitration establishes that the parties are free to design the inner workings of their arbitration procedures in any manner they see fit, the Drafting Committee determined that codification of that right in the RUAA would add nothing of substance to the existing law of arbitration.